Creation Notes- category -

 Creation Notes

-No. 24, also known as "Therese".
-It is a beautiful little piece in two movements.
-I guess the four bars at the beginning are the most important.
-It took me a long time to type this part.
-I couldn't get "Well, it's OK" out.
-Title: Piano Sonata No.24 in ... -
+No. 24, commonly known as "Thérèse."
+A beautiful little piece in two movements.
+The opening four measures are probably the most crucial part.
+It took me quite a while to get this section right.
+I just couldn't bring myself to say "Well, that'll do."
+Title: Piano Sonata No. 24 in C minor, Op.
+73, No. 2. -

 Beethoven Piano Sonata No.31